j3py/Rainbow-Bar-Chart-VR/README.md

 Currently this solution is not very useful.
 Here are some things I need to do to correct that:
 - Floor plane should vary in size dynamically according to number of bars
-- Bar height needs to be handled more effectively
 - Mouseover needs to be updated to cursor-over via A-Frame so that tooltips can be seen when in VR